-- gain knowledge of gardening, cultivation, multiplication, raising of seedlings of garden plants. - get knowledge of new and modern techniques of plant propagation. - develop interest in nature and plant life. - ♦ understand the application of this field in floriculture, agriculture and medicine - practice sustainable use of plant resources
+- gain knowledge of gardening, cultivation, multiplication, raising of seedlings of garden plants. - get knowledge of new and modern techniques of plant propagation. - develop interest in nature and plant life. - understand the application of this field in floriculture, agriculture and medicine - practice sustainable use of plant resources

-Number of Theory Credits Number of lecture hours/semester Number of practical Credits Number of practical hours / semester Theory Creans nours/semester practical Credits semester 3 30 0 00
+Number of Number of lecture Number of Number of practical hours / Theory Credits hours/semester practical Credits semesters 3 30 0 00